-One morning a young man wakes to find a small, disgusting creature has attached itself to the base of his brain stem.
-The creature gives him a euphoric state of happiness but in return demands human victims.
+One morning, a young man wakes to find that a small, disgusting creature has attached itself to the base of his brain stem.
+The creature gives him a euphoric state of happiness but demands human victims in return.

 When a liquor store owner finds a case of "Viper" in his cellar, he decides to sell it to the local hobos at one dollar a bottle, unaware of its true properties.
 The drinks causes its consumers to melt, very messily.
 Two homeless lads find themselves up against the effects of the toxic brew, as well as going head to head with "Bronson" a Vietnam vet with sociopathic tendencies, and the owner of the junkyard they live in.Written by

 See more »

 "Thanks, Anita, for taking me to see I Drink Your Blood when I was six."
 See more »

 The 1987 UK video version was cut by 6 secs and removed shots of a man's severed penis.
 These cuts were fully waived for the 2000 DVD release.
 See more »

 Yes, I actually thought this was better than some recent horror/comedies I've seen.
 Certainly superior to Urban Legend or Scream.
 I'm positively stunned by the fact that people would see the cover for this movie, read the title and synopsis, watch it, and then complain that this flick is offensive.
 For crying out loud, what do you expect from a film whose promotional literature shows a melted transient's head in a toilet bowl?
 Casablanca?
 Anyone dumb enough to see this movie and be taken aback by its admittedly sordid contents has exactly what they have coming to them.

 70 of 82 people found this review helpful.